Croxley Green History Project

 The village activities were well documented and were organised by many of the influential residents including Mrs Donnell.
 The Church Lads Brigade, Band of Hope as well as the Dickinson’s Institute were often mentioned in the Parish Magazine.

-As a ‘church school’ it was the role as vicar, to became involved with the two village schools, Yorke Road and the boys’ school in the Watford Road.
+As a ‘church school’ it was the role as vicar, to become involved with the two village schools, Yorke Road and the boys’ school in the Watford Road.
 Charles would make regular visits testing the children on their knowledge of the Bible, and would be very pleased also, when the visits from the St. Albans Diocesan Inspector was favourable.
 He was also very concerned that all the children received a good education.

 In the Parish Magazine for March 1902, Charles wrote: